WUKA Period Pants | Review

-They recommend changing them every 4-6 hours during heavy flow days, 8 hours on slow-flow days and every morning when you wear them to bed.
+They recommend changing period pants every 4-6 hours during heavy-flow days, 8 hours on slow-flow days, and every morning when you wear them to bed.

 This means you need to have more than one pair, probably at least three, and a washing machine that works.

-Also, you can’t wear them to go swimming but since I rarely go swimming I can live with this.
+Also, you can’t wear them to go swimming but since I rarely go swimming I can live with that.

 But honestly, I am so pleased to have got a pair of period pants and I am a definite convert to wearing them!